hetvshah/graph-gui/README.md

 # graph-gui
-NETS 150, Spring 2021

-# Authors:
-Matt Friedman, Emily Paul, Sara Xin, Hetvi Shah

-# Name:
-Graph GUI

-# Description:
-We created a program that allows the user to create a graph and then calculate characteristics like homophily, page rank, and clustering coefficient, run algorithms, and visualize the graph in R.
+This program will allow the user to create a graph, and it will calculate statistics (homophily, page rank, and clustering coefficient), run algorithms (BFS, Kahn's, Kosaraju's, and Prim's), and visualize the graph in R.

+Made by Matt Friedman, Emily Paul, Sara Xin, Hetvi Shah

-# Categories:
+### Categories:
 - Graph and graph algorithms: included multiple algorithms, including Prim’s, Kosaraju's, Kahn’s, and BFS
 - Social networks: homophily, clustering coefficient
 - Physical networks: page rank

-# Work Breakdown:
+### Work Breakdown:
 - Matt: Developed methods for Graph and Node class to integrate with algorithms.
 Worked with Sara on saving the graph as a CSV (GraphCSVConverter).
 Wrote graph visualizer on R which reads CSV file, parses it into vectors, and produces the graph visualization.
 - Hetvi: Wrote Kosaraju’s algorithm (requiring a new version of DFS not implemented in class), used BFS to find the shortest path between two nodes, created the GUI using JavaSwing (Display.java), and connected each button to the respective popup/output.
 - Emily: Implemented Prim’s algorithm to find the minimum spanning tree of an undirected graph, and PageRank algorithm, which runs either 52 times or until page ranks converge.
 Set up and maintained remote repository, troubleshot git for team members.
 - Sara: Wrote Kahn’s algorithm to topologically sort a DAG and implemented homophily for graphs that have 2 colored nodes.
 Created a converter with Matt that allows our graph type into a csv file that can be read by the R program.

-# Instructions to get started:
+### Instructions to get started:
 - Clone our remote repository (into your Downloads folder to simplify graph visualization): https://github.com/em-paul/graph-gui.git
 - Run the Java application, “Display.java”.